How To Shop Secondhand Shoes Without Getting Icked Out

 Shopping secondhand is becoming the norm.
-The market is expected to grow by 127% by 2026 and even Primark now has vintage in its stores.
 There’s so much great secondhand stuff out there that it seems silly not to take advantage of it.
 But for some, there’s a sticking point: footwear.
 The debate rages on as to whether secondhand shoes are great or gross.

 Advertisement

-However, according to figures shared with me by Vestiaire Collective, of the nine most popular footwear searches in 2022, the top three were sandals, with styles from Gucci, Prada and Dior topping the league.
-The most sold styles overall were sneakers, sandals, heels, ankle boots, and boots.
-The British Heart Foundation, meanwhile, sold over 500,000 pairs of shoes last year – from wellies to stilettos – via its shops, eBay and Depop, as Retail Director Allison Swaine Hughes tells Refinery29 over email.

 With 24.2 billion pairs of shoes being made every single year, people are constantly turfing out old pairs to make way for new so, like clothes, many of the secondhand shoes on the market are either lightly or never worn.
-That’s true whether you’re shopping luxury consignment or browsing charity shops.
-By shopping secondhand everywhere from my local charity shop and Depop to pre-loved boutiques, I’ve found beautiful vintage leather boots, leopard-print, silver-toed cowboy boots, and brand-new-with-stickers platform loafers.
+That’s true whether you’re shopping luxury consignment or browsing thrift stores.
+By shopping secondhand everywhere, I’ve found beautiful vintage leather boots, leopard-print, silver-toed cowboy boots and brand-new-with-stickers platform loafers.
 Without exception, all my best shoes were sourced secondhand and almost all of them were unworn when I bought them.
 Although worn-in shoes have their advantages.
 "Secondhand boots are the best.
 Someone else wears them in ‘til they’re at the comfy stage!
 No blisters," says Jen Samani on Twitter.
 In a similar vein, there are leagues of people who will seek out secondhand Dr. Martens over new because they’re notoriously painful to wear in.

 Here are, in my experience, the key tricks to finding your perfect secondhand pair.